luc-github/esp3d.io/src/docs/ESP3D-WebUI/Version_3.X/documentation/api/extensions/index.md

    - "type" (mandatory)
    - "label" (optional)
    - "value" (mandatory) an array of fields
-   - "depend" (optionnel) this is not supported in the modal dialog, but used in interface tab to show or hide a field based on the value of another field
+   - "depend" (optionnal) this is not supported in the modal dialog, but used in interface tab to show or hide a field based on the value of another field

 4. "number":
 Supported in the modal dialog is used to select a number value float or integer